Zurcher Kantonalbank Zurich Cantonalbank Grows Holdings in Selective Insurance Group, Inc. (NASDAQ:SIGI)

-Several other large investors have also added to or reduced their stakes in SIGI.
-Vaughan Nelson Investment Management L.P. purchased a new stake in shares of Selective Insurance Group in the 2nd quarter worth about $48,532,000.
-BlackRock Inc. grew its position in Selective Insurance Group by 5.9% during the 1st quarter.
-BlackRock Inc. now owns 7,072,267 shares of the insurance provider’s stock valued at $513,023,000 after purchasing an additional 394,010 shares during the last quarter.
-Boston Trust Walden Corp grew its position in Selective Insurance Group by 40.1% during the 2nd quarter.
-Boston Trust Walden Corp now owns 447,127 shares of the insurance provider’s stock valued at $36,284,000 after purchasing an additional 128,078 shares during the last quarter.
-JPMorgan Chase & Co. grew its position in Selective Insurance Group by 41.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 313,384 shares of the insurance provider’s stock valued at $22,733,000 after purchasing an additional 91,994 shares during the last quarter.
-Finally, Eaton Vance Management grew its position in Selective Insurance Group by 14.7% during the 1st quarter.
-Eaton Vance Management now owns 620,398 shares of the insurance provider’s stock valued at $45,003,000 after purchasing an additional 79,341 shares during the last quarter.
-71.14% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds have also recently made changes to their positions in the stock.
+First National Bank of Omaha grew its position in Selective Insurance Group by 0.3% during the 1st quarter.
+First National Bank of Omaha now owns 43,134 shares of the insurance provider’s stock valued at $3,129,000 after purchasing an additional 146 shares during the last quarter.
+Keybank National Association OH grew its position in Selective Insurance Group by 1.2% during the 1st quarter.
+Keybank National Association OH now owns 12,300 shares of the insurance provider’s stock valued at $892,000 after purchasing an additional 150 shares during the last quarter.
+Crossmark Global Holdings Inc. grew its position in Selective Insurance Group by 3.4% during the 1st quarter.
+Crossmark Global Holdings Inc. now owns 4,840 shares of the insurance provider’s stock valued at $351,000 after purchasing an additional 160 shares during the last quarter.
+Panagora Asset Management Inc. grew its position in Selective Insurance Group by 9.4% during the 1st quarter.
+Panagora Asset Management Inc. now owns 2,929 shares of the insurance provider’s stock valued at $212,000 after purchasing an additional 252 shares during the last quarter.
+Finally, Sterling Manor Financial LLC grew its position in Selective Insurance Group by 3.5% during the 2nd quarter.
+Sterling Manor Financial LLC now owns 7,455 shares of the insurance provider’s stock valued at $605,000 after purchasing an additional 252 shares during the last quarter.
+71.14% of the stock is currently owned by institutional investors.

+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
+Shareholders of record on Friday, August 13th will be paid a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.18%.
+The ex-dividend date is Thursday, August 12th.
+Selective Insurance Group’s payout ratio is 24.10%.

+A number of brokerages have recently issued reports on SIGI.
+Royal Bank of Canada raised their price target on shares of Selective Insurance Group from $79.00 to $85.00 and gave the company a “sector perform” rating in a report on Friday, July 30th.
+Wolfe Research began coverage on shares of Selective Insurance Group in a report on Monday, August 16th.
+They set an “outperform” rating and a $91.00 price target on the stock.
+Bank of America began coverage on shares of Selective Insurance Group in a report on Friday, May 21st.
+They set a “neutral” rating and a $83.00 price target on the stock.
+Zacks Investment Research downgraded shares of Selective Insurance Group from a “strong-buy” rating to a “hold” rating and set a $84.00 price target on the stock. in a report on Tuesday, June 29th.
+Finally, JMP Securities downgraded shares of Selective Insurance Group from an “outperform” rating to a “market perform” rating and set a $80.00 price target on the stock. in a report on Wednesday, July 14th.
+Five equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+Selective Insurance Group currently has a consensus rating of “Hold” and an average price target of $82.33.

-In other news, Director Gregory E. Murphy sold 24,691 shares of the stock in a transaction that occurred on Friday, July 30th.
-The shares were sold at an average price of $81.19, for a total value of $2,004,662.29.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Michael J. Morrissey sold 3,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 9th.
-The stock was sold at an average price of $74.99, for a total transaction of $224,970.00.
+In other Selective Insurance Group news, Director Gregory E. Murphy sold 24,691 shares of the stock in a transaction that occurred on Friday, July 30th.
+The shares were sold at an average price of $81.19, for a total transaction of $2,004,662.29.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Michael J. Morrissey sold 3,000 shares of the stock in a transaction that occurred on Wednesday, June 9th.
+The shares were sold at an average price of $74.99, for a total transaction of $224,970.00.
 The disclosure for this sale can be found here.
-2.00% of the stock is owned by corporate insiders.
+2.00% of the stock is currently owned by company insiders.

-Selective Insurance Group (NASDAQ:SIGI) last issued its quarterly earnings data on Wednesday, July 28th.
-The insurance provider reported $1.85 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.36 by $0.49.
-Selective Insurance Group had a net margin of 13.23% and a return on equity of 15.42%.
-As a group, equities research analysts forecast that Selective Insurance Group, Inc. will post 6.05 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
-Stockholders of record on Friday, August 13th will be paid a $0.25 dividend.
-This represents a $1.00 annualized dividend and a dividend yield of 1.18%.
-The ex-dividend date is Thursday, August 12th.
-Selective Insurance Group’s dividend payout ratio (DPR) is presently 24.10%.

 Selective Insurance Group, Inc provides property and casualty insurance products.
 It operates through the following segments: Standard Commercial Lines, Standard Personal Lines, E&S Lines, and Investments.
 The Standard Commercial Lines segment offers insurance products and services to commercial customers, such as non-profit organizations and local government agencies.